Skip to content

 Terminal window

-podkit collection remove <name>
+podkit collection remove -c <name>

 OptionDescription